Dawid-Bak/ui-mobile-automated/README.md

 - touch Developer options
 - swipe Developer options to the ON position, and enable USB debugging

-Connect device through USB and “Allow access to phone data”
+2.Connect device through USB and “Allow access to phone data”

-Confirm if the device is connected and get your device name by running in terminal:
+3.Confirm if the device is connected and get your device name by running in terminal:

 	adb devices

-Next step is to provide the values for desired capabilities like:
+4.Provide values for desired capabilities like:

 “deviceName” in the config.py file located in project, with the name of your device,

 “app” in the config.py file located in project, with directory of apk file in project, i.e.
 "/path/to/project/folder/ui-mobile-automated/tests/app/pierwszaApka.apk"

 To start appium server simply run in terminal:

 	appium

-Open another terminal and set the directory which contains test files, i.e.:	/~directory/where/you/downloaded/my/repository/ui-mobile-automated/tests$
+Open another terminal and set the directory which contains test files, i.e.:

+      /~directory/where/you/downloaded/my/repository/ui-mobile-automated/tests$

 And run: